maikelarabori/powershell-examples/README.md

 # powershell-examples
-A few examples of powershell scripts
+A few examples of PowerShell scripts.